intel/intelRSD/README.md

 ## News

+### [September 2018] Version 2.3.2 of the Intel RSD reference software has been released!

+Important change to the new software version:

+*	**Added the NVMe Initiator Wheel script (`nvme-wheel`)**

+    An initiator host polls the Discovery Service to ensure that its connections to remote volumes are up-to-date.
+And the NVMe Intiator Wheel script, `nvme-wheel`, is a tool that performs these actions.

 ### [July 2018] Version 2.3.1 of the Intel RSD reference software has been released!

 Important change to the new software version: